brianshourd/brianshourd.com/posts/2013-01-07-different-color-every-page-hakyll.markdown

 tags: coding, haskell, hakyll
 ---

+Edit: I have good news and bad news: the good news is that Hakyll moved to version 4!
+The bad news is that it happened less than 10 days after writing this blog post, which applies only to 3.X.
+I'll get straight to work updating this method for Hakyll 4, but until then, know that what is stated below doesn't work with the newest version of Hakyll.
+Sad.

 As I mess more and more with my website, I find that I'm having trouble deciding on a color scheme.
 I like mostly black and white, with a single accent color on which all else is built (including shades of that